Rallicola: Synonyms

 In 1982, Wolfdietrich Eichler circumscribed the genus Psophiicola.
 Its type species is Liperus foedus Nitzsch in Giebel, 1866, which he transferred from Rallicola.
 This was the only species included in his circumscription.

 Hosts

 In 1953, Theresa Clay reported that Rallicola have been found on 47 species across 25 genera of Rallidae.
 Rallicola can also be found on birds in the Aramidae (limpkins), and Psophiidae (trumpeters) families.
 The sole Huiacola species R. (H.) extinctus was found on the extinct huia bird, in the family Callaeidae.
 Species in Aptericola are found on Apterygidae (kiwi birds).

 Distribution

 The subgenera Huiacola and Aptericola are both endemic to New Zealand.
-Species in the subgenus Rallicola can be found in North America, and New Zealand.
+Species in the subgenus Rallicola can be found in North America, the Pacific Islands, and New Zealand.
 An undescribed Rallicola (Rallicola) species was recorded in the Galápagos Islands in 2013.

 Subgenera and species

 Three subgenera are recognized, including the nominate subgenus.

 Rallicola

 Rallicola Johnston & Harrison, 1911.
 Type species: Nirmus attenuatus Burmeister, 1838.
 Approximately 90 species, including: